werb210/client/replit.md

 ## Overview

-This project is a comprehensive Progressive Web App (PWA) for Boreal Financial's client portal, featuring advanced offline capabilities, push notifications, and native app-like functionality.
-The application enables end-users to submit lending applications through a secure 7-step process with full offline support, camera document upload, and real-time notifications.
-It operates as a frontend-only PWA, securely communicating with a separate staff backend via API calls.
-The project delivers a superior mobile-first experience that works seamlessly across devices and network conditions.
+This project is a comprehensive Progressive Web App (PWA) for Boreal Financial's client portal.
+It facilitates end-users in submitting lending applications through a secure, multi-step process with full offline support, camera document upload, and real-time notifications.
+Operating as a frontend-only PWA, it securely communicates with a separate staff backend via API calls, delivering a superior mobile-first experience across devices and network conditions.
+The project aims to provide advanced offline capabilities, push notifications, and native app-like functionality, enhancing the user experience for financial applications.

 ## User Preferences